bates64/starpkg/docs/reference/exports/string.md

 # String

-String files are located in the `src/string` directory and have the `str` file extension.
-Each individual string found in these files is itself a "string export".
+`src/string/*.str` files.
+Each individual string found in these files is itself an export.

 Unlike Star Rod's `str` files, starpkg string exports are limited to being named: